-We hear stories of copyright infringement in the news everyday which can include small and large companies, across a wide range of sectors, including video games, fashion, and photography.
-Copyright is so frequent and can cause harm to individuals and businesses, but the owners of copyright often do not know their rights and if they can take any course of action.
+We hear stories of copyright infringement in the news every day.
+This often ranges from small to large companies, across a wide range of sectors, including video games, fashion, and photography.
+Copyright infringement is so frequent and can cause harm to individuals and businesses, but the owners of copyright often do not know their rights and if they can take any course of action.

 Copyright recognises the skill and labour and the ‘creative stamp’ expended by an author in creating a work.
 Copyright is, put simply, a right to copy a work.